Malus florentina: Description

 The white flowers are 1.5-2 cm in diameter, growing in loose clusters of between 2 and 7, and the tree blooms in early summer.
 The species is monoecious, having hermaphrodite flowers.
-The fruits grow on long (around 3 cm in length) fruit stalks.
-They are small (around 1 cm and round, becoming red as they ripen, and are reported to drop to the ground when ripe.
-The seeds ripen from October to November, and, since they contain hydrogen cyanide, can be toxic in large doses.
-The bark is dark and fissured with age, but may also be light, flaky and smooth on young individuals.
+The fruit grow on long fruit stalks around 3 cm in length.
+They are small, around 1–1.2 cm long, and round, becoming dull to bright red when ripe from October to November and do not have grit cells; the sepals are deciduous.
+The seeds (apple pips) contain hydrogen cyanide, so can be toxic in large doses.
+The bark is dark and fissured with age, but may also be light, flaky and smooth on young individuals, where it sheds in pale, shallow scales, similar to quince (Cydonia oblonga).
 The species is cold hardy to RHS H6 and USDA hardiness zones 4–8, and is not frost tender.

+M. florentina can be differentiated from the sympatric M. sylvestris by its lobed leaves and long fruit stalks, which are usually longer than the fruit.
+It can further be distinguished from the closely related M. trilobata, with which it marginally overlaps in Anatolia, by its usually shorter leaf and longer fruit stalks, smaller fruit size, and different, less palmate leaves.
+The wild service tree has similar, but larger leaves with more strongly pointed lobes.
+Another species which is similar in leaf shape is the black hawthorn (Crataegus nigra), which rarely occurs in riparian forests along the Danube.

 The species is diploid, with a chromosome number of 2n=34.